FrancisKarani14/smart-goal-planner/README.md

 **process**

-- Clone this repository using, (git clone git@github.com:FrancisKarani14/smart-goal-planner.git) in your terminal.
+- Clone this repository using, <link> git@github.com:FrancisKarani14/smart-goal-planner.git </link>in your terminal.

 - cd into the directory. and code . into it to open it on vs code.